yaikobzeray/dev-journal/activity_log.md

 Explored GKE Autopilot vs Standard clusters.
 Autopilot is great for smaller teams who don't want to manage nodes.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Friday, 31 May 2024 — Entry 2

+Used FastAPI's APIRouter to modularize endpoints by feature domain.
+Cleaner project structure.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*